msouppe/CMPE257_Mobile_Networks/paper/paper.md

 us to create an image of the Contiki operating system that contained all the libraries and dependencies needed to run it as just one package inside our pipeline.
-This feature of Popper that allows the use of DevOps tools makes it an advantageous convention, which we will demonstrate in the sections that follow.
+This feature of Popper that allows the use of DevOps tools and does not strictly require the use of any particular tool, makes it an advantageous convention, which we will demonstrate in the sections that follow.

 # Network Simulation Experiments {#sec:network}